 Since your SaaS company can maintain long relationships with clients, you can see what products they are using, and listen to what they are looking for.
 This gives you the opportunity to tailor your offering to the benefit of the client.
 This makes it easier to retain clients, better position yourself in the market for new clients, and even upsell your existing clients with new add-on features.

 Baremetrics monitors subscription revenue for businesses that bring in revenue through subscription-based services.
-Baremetrics can integrate directly with your payment gateway, such as Stripe, and pull information about your customers and their behaviour into a crystal-clear dashboard.
+Baremetrics can integrate directly with your payment gateway, such as Stripe, and pull information about your customers and their behavior into a crystal-clear dashboard.

 How to Calculate Subscription Revenue